SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > **Info:** To be able to upload custom CEP rules to Cumulocity you need to be subscribed to the applications "Smartrule" and "apama-small".

-For general information on Apama EPL in Cumulocity, refer to the [Analytics User Guide](/guides/event-language/introduction).

-In order to add an application by uploading a custom CEP rule, follow these steps:
+In order to upload custom CEP rules, follow these steps:

 1. Click **Add application** in the "Own applications" page.
 2. In the upcoming dialog, select **Upload custom CEP rule**. <br>